Field Trip FAQ

 Does everyone in my group need a ticket?

 Yes.
 At CTC, all patrons, regardless of age, are required to have a ticket (including infants).
-Lap passes are available for students 3 years old and under for shows on our United Health Group Stage (Annie).
-Due to fire code and capacity, we are unable to provide lap passes for student matinee performances of Seedfolks.
+Lap passes are available for students 3 years old and under for shows on our United Health Group Stage.
+Due to fire code and capacity, we are unable to provide lap passes for student matinee performances in the Cargill Theatre.
 Lap passes are $5 and can be purchased on the day of the performance.

 What if there is a snowstorm?

 During inclement weather, allow extra travel time.
 For details on Cancellation & Refund Policies, please refer to the Weekday Student Matinee Ticketing Policies that govern all Student Matinee performance sales.